 Even though it may hurt to talk about this, let your child know that some friends may deal with his or her illness better than others.
 Remind your child to try not to take it personally if some friends don’t know what to say, or if they talk about things that your child missed out on.
 The good news is that there will usually be a few true friends who will know how to treat your child like the same person he or she has always been.

 What are some things your child never gets a chance to do?
 Maybe your daughter is an athlete who’s always wondered if she has an artistic side; or your son is a computer whiz who’s always enjoyed creative writing.

-Now’s the time for to explore those other sides of your child’s personality.
+Now’s the time to explore those other sides of your child’s personality.
 Painting, drawing, building models, designing clothes or jewelry, learning an instrument, or making a scrapbook or collage of favorite photos are all great ways to get those creative juices flowing.
-Writing poetry or keeping a journal or blog can also help your child deal with difficult emotions.
-Even better, reading them back later on will be a reminder of how far your child has come.
+Writing poetry or keeping journals or a blog can help your child deal with difficult emotions — and rereading them when your child feels better will be a reminder of how far he or she has come.

 With a little help from you, your child’s bedroom can become the coolest and comfiest space ever.
-Maybe you can turn a corner into a lounge, or the bed into a funky sofa, with fluffy pillows and a bolster.
+Maybe you can turn a corner into a lounge, or the bed into a funky sofa with fluffy pillows or a reading pillow with arms.
 Choose colors that make your child feel good and be sure to keep favorite music, books, and photos nearby to really make it special.